UNINETTSigma2/documentation/hpc_machines/migration2metacenter.md

 For users either being novel to HPC in general, or having experience from other clusters - either local/private or foreign setup, basically the same rules apply - one must try to identify the critical differences in what one is used to and then adapt behaviour accordingly.

-## Major steps in migrating to a NRIS HPC machines
+## Major steps in migrating to an NRIS HPC machines

 * Read this documentation.
 * Get an [account](/getting_started/applying_account.md) and [project](/getting_started/applying_resources.md) quota.